 We first build a regular classification tree for the training data and compute its confusion matrix for the test data.
 The tree is grown with the tree::tree function and its complexity is cross-validated (10-fold) based on the misclassification rate.

-It turns out that the size of the deep tree with 15 nodes is also the best size per cross-validation, so no further pruning is necessary and the tree can be used to predict the test data.
+As mentioned in Chapter 17, rpart performs cross-validation as part of tree construction, so no further pruning is necessary and the tree can be used to predict the test data.

 Confusion Matrix and Statistics